getfexr/website/blog/2022-12-21-connect-fexr/index.md

 keywords: [Blockchain, DID, App, Image, Private Key, Mobile, IoT, Computation, Optimisation, Rubix, Fexr, SHA3]
 ---

 I would like to take this space to update you on the latest improvements and features coming to Fexr in Q1 2023.
-Mobile wallet has been a great way to secure secrets for multiple Web3 wallets without fear during a time when even top crypto exchanges are getting exposed to hacks and frauds.
+Mobile wallet has been a great way to secure secrets for multiple Web3 wallets without fear during a time when even top tokenized asset exchanges are getting exposed to hacks and frauds.

 ## Link web and mobile apps with Fexr